priscia99/databases-2-project/README.md

 # Data Bases 2 - Project [A.Y.
 2021/2022]
-This is a complementary project for the Master's Degree course **Data Bases 2**, A.Y.
+This is an integrative project for the Master's Degree course **Data Bases 2**, A.Y.
 2021/2022.

 ## 💡 Introduction